 Book Talks by Bodil Jelhof Jensen

-Bodil Jelhof Jensen will present two 30 minute lectures at this year’s Danish American Cultural Retreat (DACR) about five books written by her mother, Agnes Jelhof Jensen.
+Bodil Jelhof Jensen will present two 30 minute lectures in English at this year’s Danish American Cultural Retreat (DACR) about five books written by her mother, Agnes Jelhof Jensen.
 The books are memoirs of her mother’s life in Denmark in the 1920s and 1930s, her life through WWII, and her post-WWII immigration to Canada from Denmark.

 Read more about Bodil Jelhof Jensen.

 The book talks will cover the following books by Agnes Jelhof Jensen:

 Entertainment: Jessica Lynne Witty

 Danish-American singer, Jessica Lynne Witty, will play a live opening concert for DACR this year!

 Sometimes authentic country music artists do not grow up in what we would consider hotbeds of country music.
 Sometimes they grow up in Haslev, Denmark, the hometown of Nashville recording artist Jessica Lynne Witty, who currently resides in Tacoma, Washington.
 The transcontinental move from her lifelong home in Denmark to the U.S. was eased by the fact that her dad and his family were already living near Seattle.
 Being surrounded by a supportive network of family, she felt, was just the kind of positive energy she would need to adjust to the transition.